See Serena Williams & Alexis Ohanian and More Celeb Couples at the 2021 Met Gala - E! Online

 On the eve Hollywood's prom night, our favorite couples slayed the red carpet at the 2021 Met Gala.

-Adrien Brody strutted alongside girlfriend and Marchesa designer Georgina Chapman in complementary 'fits, while Serena Williams and Alexis Ohanian matched in jaw-dropping ensembles.
+Hailey Baldwin strutted alongside husband Justin Bieber in complementary 'fits while holding hands, as Serena Williams and Alexis Ohanian matched in jaw-dropping ensembles.
 Serena exclusively told E!
 News that her outfit was "more superhero-inspired so like a bodysuit kind of thing, keep it in that vain of superheroes."

 As for her pre-Met Gala prep, the athlete said, "It definitely took me a while, it took me a couple of hours."
 Plus, her daughter Olympia was teasing her during the glam session!